jackdewinter/pymarkdown/readme.md

 ### Basic Scanning

-The linter is executed by calling the project from the command line and specifying one or more files and directories to scan for Markdown `.md` files.
+The PyMarkdown linter is executed by calling the project from the command line and specifying one or more files and directories to scan for Markdown `.md` files.
 The set of files and/or directories must be prefaced with the `scan` keyword to denote that scanning is required.
 For the examples